Skip to Content

 Canned Wet Food

-Canned wet food is different from kibble in that it contains a lot more moisture, takes less chewing, and is generally more appetizing.
+Canned wet food differs from kibble in that it contains much more moisture, takes less chewing, and is generally more appetizing.
 Your dog is more likely to accept wet food than dry treats.

 Adaptability alone can make many turn to canned wet food, though it is messier because of its water content.
-It’s also a lot more expensive, especially if you have a large breed.
+It’s also much more expensive, especially if you have a large breed.

 Semi-Moist